abdullah85/theturtletourer/docs/about.md

 # About
 {:.no_toc}
-The Turtle Tourer enables exploring Python's `turtle` module.
+Tour The Turtle is meant to enable exploring Python's `turtle` module.

 * toc
 {:toc}

 # Key Objectives

-Let's review the key objectives for "The Turtle Tourer".
+Let's review the key objectives for "Tour The Turtle".

 ## Visual, Interactive UI for exploring `turtle`